What you can expect from this article...

 Ski-Doo – try out a Ski Mobile!

-This was brilliant fun.
+This was brilliant fun and one of my favourite Borovets activities.
 I’ve wanted to try out a ski mobile since a friend recently visited Iceland and told me how fun it was!
 For 60 lev you can fly through the forests on the back of a ski mobile as part of a small group for about an hour.

 As a solo ski doo-er, I got to share a ski mobile with the instructor.
 This actually meant I had the best of both worlds.
 He was able to fly through the forest at high speed which was really exhilarating and then I got to have a go myself on the way back.
 I was definitely not quite so speedy!
 They are surprisingly heavy to steer, it was harder than it looks but SO MUCH FUN!For 60 lev you can fly through the forests on the back of a ski mobile Click To Tweet